simoncozens/fonts-and-layout/opentype.md

 Here we see our exported glyph `A`, and the special glyph `.notdef` which is used when the font is called upon to display a glyph that is not present.
 The Glyphs software provides us with a default `.notdef` which looks like this: ![notdef](opentype/notdef.png)

-The `post` and `maxp` tables are essentially *aides memoire* for the computer; they are a compilation of values automatically computed from other parts of the font.
+The `post` and `maxp` tables are essentially *aides memoire* for the computer; they are a compilation of values automatically computed from other parts of the font, so we will skip over them.
 The `GSUB` table in our font is empty, so we will not deal with it here, but will return to it when we consider OpenType features.

 ### The `head` table